woodcox/11ty-solid-base/README.md

 ## Cachebusting hash filter

-Esbuild is configured to add a hash to the JS files it processes in the `src/assets/app` or the `src/assets/js` folders.
+Esbuild is configured to add a hash to the CSS and JS files it processes in the `src/assets/app`, `src/assets/js` and the `docs/assets/css` folders (it purges the prefixed output of the scss in situ).
 It outputs a `manifest.json` file to the `src/_data` directory.
 The manifest.json file is used in the hash filter to modify the URL src in the html:

 ~~~html